LewisHaley/stb-tester.com/getting-started.rst

 in H.264 format by negotiating with the mpegtsdemux element). stb-tester doesn't currently support audio, but it is on the roadmap.

+Note that mpegtsdemux is from the gst-plugins-bad package, and decodebin2 requires the gst-ffmpeg package in order to decode H.264.

 Make sure you get your own video capture pipeline working with ``gst-launch`` before attempting to use it with ``stbt``.